Temoto-kun/kanjidic-exporter/README.md

 This is a complement app for [`kanjidic-reader`](https://github.com/Temoto-kun/kanjidic-reader) in which it parses KANJIDIC data, while `kanjidic-exporter` produces output from `kanjidic-reader` to formats such as JSON, XML, CSV, as well as import them to a database, SQL or NoSQL.

+You might want to check out [`kanjidic-database-importer`](https://github.com/Temoto-kun/kanjidic-database-importer) for importing parsed KANJIDIC data to a database.

 ## Contribution

 Sure thing!
 Just clone the repo.